CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ResourcepoolPoolMember.md

 `func (o *ResourcepoolPoolMember) UnsetFeatures()`

 UnsetFeatures ensures that no value is present for Features, not even an explicit nil
+### GetQualificationType

+`func (o *ResourcepoolPoolMember) GetQualificationType() ResourcepoolQualificationType`

+GetQualificationType returns the QualificationType field if non-nil, zero value otherwise.

+### GetQualificationTypeOk

+`func (o *ResourcepoolPoolMember) GetQualificationTypeOk() (*ResourcepoolQualificationType, bool)`

+GetQualificationTypeOk returns a tuple with the QualificationType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQualificationType

+`func (o *ResourcepoolPoolMember) SetQualificationType(v ResourcepoolQualificationType)`

+SetQualificationType sets QualificationType field to given value.

+### HasQualificationType

+`func (o *ResourcepoolPoolMember) HasQualificationType() bool`

+HasQualificationType returns a boolean if a field has been set.

+### SetQualificationTypeNil

+`func (o *ResourcepoolPoolMember) SetQualificationTypeNil(b bool)`

+ SetQualificationTypeNil sets the value for QualificationType to be an explicit nil

+### UnsetQualificationType
+`func (o *ResourcepoolPoolMember) UnsetQualificationType()`

+UnsetQualificationType ensures that no value is present for QualificationType, not even an explicit nil
 ### GetAssignedToEntity

 `func (o *ResourcepoolPoolMember) GetAssignedToEntity() []MoBaseMoRelationship`